 Cut spam into 1/2 inch cubes.
 Heat a non-stick pan on medium high heat and add in spam.
-Let each side brown about 2 minutes per side.
-When all sides are browned, add in soy sauce mixture and stir for about 30 seconds.
+Cook until lightly browned on the sides, about 2-3 minutes per side.
+Add in soy sauce, sesame oil and hoisin sauce, stirring until the spam is well coated.
 Transfer to a bowl and set aside.

-Add canola oil to pan.
-Add in chopped garlic and stir until fragrant (about 30 seconds to 1 minute).
-Add in cooked rice and stir until garlic is well distributed.
+Add 1 tablespoon of sesame oil to your wok/pan.
+Add in chopped/sliced garlic and stir until fragrant (about 30 seconds to 1 minute).
+Lower the heat and add in cooked rice and stir until garlic is well distributed.

 Add back in the SPAM and the scrambled egg and gently fold to mix everything together.